Prime Factorization of ideals in commutative rings, with a focus on Krull rings

 A general Krull ring is a $u$-almost Dedekind ring with a finite number of minimal prime ideals by Theorem \ref{u-Noetherian strong Krull}.
-We next characterize the $u$-almost Dedekind ring that has a finite number of minimal prime ideals, which is an extension of the result of Proposition \ref{almost dedekind} to $u$-almost Dedekind rings.
+We next characterize the $u$-almost Dedekind ring that has a finite number of minimal prime ideals.
+This is a generalization of the result of Proposition \ref{almost dedekind} to $u$-almost Dedekind rings.